 Strongly associated with buildings and summer skies, the swift is the poster bird for urban nature conservation.
 The fastest bird in level flight, built for speed and to stay on the wing - including to eat, drink, preen and mate - they only land to nest and raise their young.

-Here are some things you can do this winter to make a real difference for the birds returning next summer.
+Here are some things you can do to make a real difference for the birds returning next summer.

 How you can help

 Preserve existing nest sites

 Swifts return to the same nest site year after year, and take a long time to establish a new site if their favoured places disappear due to building work, demolition or blocked access.
 If you know that swifts are nesting in your building, it's important to maintain access so that returning swifts are not driven away.
 They can live for around twenty years, so that can mean many successive visits!

 Install a swift nestbox

 If you have a wall that's at least five metres tall, with a clear flyway in front, then you could install a swift box or brick onto your own home.
 Modern house designs are often nook-and-cranny-free when it comes to their roof and eaves, but there are many designs of swift box that can be installed to replace these once-common nest sites and encourage them back to your neighbourhood.